 Player Eligibility & Participation

-2. All Players must be properly registered on a team within the Division for which they are playing, and may only play for the team they are registered for unless subbing for another team per the eligibility guidelines.
+- All Players must be properly registered on a team and may only play for the team they are registered for unless subbing for another team per the eligibility guidelines.

 - For Round Robin Play – Games will consist of 5 innings or 45 minutes from the scheduled start time, whichever comes first, and 3 outs per inning for each team’s kicking order.